When should I start getting mammograms?

 • National Comprehensive Cancer Network (NCCN): Yearly mammograms should start at 40.

-• United States Preventive Services Task Force (USPSTF): In a draft recommendation statement published in May 2023, the USPSTF revised their guidance, advising that women begin screening at age 40 (rather than 50), with mammograms every other year until age 74.
+• United States Preventive Services Task Force (USPSTF): According to a statement issued on April 30, 2024, the USPSTF advises that women begin screening at age 40, with mammograms every other year until age 74.
+(Previous guidance from the USPSTF recommended that screening start at age 50.)

 Keep in mind, mammography recommendations are different for women at a higher risk of breast cancer, such as those with certain genetic mutations or a personal or family history of the disease.
 These people should typically begin regular screenings earlier and may have them more frequently.
 Speak with your HCP about assessing your own risk for the disease.